Convert DOT to TXT

 Main program | 🔵 Microsoft Word 2013 |

-Description | 🔵 DOT is a file extension commonly used for Graphviz DOT files, which utilize a straightforward and plain-text graph language.
-These files are utilized for creating diagrams and graphs programmatically, enabling users to define graphs through a series of statements and parameters. |
+Description | 🔵 DOT is a file format often associated with Graphviz DOT documents.
+These are straightforward, plain-text files that use a direct graph language.
+Their main role is to facilitate the creation of diagrams and graphs in a systematic way, enabling users to create graphs through a series of statements and parameters. |

-Technical details | 🔵 The DOT language consists of a series of statements and attributes that describe the nodes and edges within a graph.
-Nodes are defined using the "node" statement, which includes a unique identifier and any desired attributes such as label or color.
-Edges are defined using the "edge" statement, which specifies the source and target nodes, along with any desired attributes like weight or style.
-DOT files can be converted into various output formats, such as PDF, SVG, PNG, and others, using the Graphviz software package.
-This enables users to programmatically create graphs and diagrams, exporting them in a variety of formats for use in presentations, reports, and other applications. |
+Technical details | 🔵 The DOT language consists of a variety of statements and attributes that illustrate the nodes and edges of a graph.
+Nodes are created using the "node" statement, which includes a unique identifier along with any additional optional attributes such as label or color.
+Edges are described with the "edge" statement, identifying the source and target nodes, plus any optional attributes like weight or style.
+Users can convert DOT files into several output formats, such as PDF, SVG, PNG, and more, with the help of the Graphviz software package.
+This allows users to create diagrams and graphs systematically, exporting them into a multitude of formats for use in presentations, reports, and a broad range of other applications. |

 Developer | 🔵 Microsoft |